 3. The Saving Mechanics

-- NDE2: You mean by regularly placed checkpoints that allow you to save your progress at appropriate intervals to provide you with the perfect balance between a proper safety net and suitable difficulty?
+NDE2: Do you mean by regularly placed checkpoints that allow you to save your progress at appropriate intervals to provide you with the perfect balance between a proper safety net and suitable difficulty?

 Biggest Surprise in Crash Bandicoot

-I’ve mentioned it a couple of times already – there is pretty much no plot in Crash Bandicoot.
+I’ve mentioned it several times- there is no plot in Crash Bandicoot.
 In fact, you only get to watch the opening cutscene if you hang around in the main menu long enough.
-Starting to play immediately like any normal person will skip the cutscene and take you straight to the first level.
+Starting to play immediately, like any normal person, will skip the cutscene and take you straight to the first level.

-Now it’s clear that the plot is not what drives this game.
-But after a while the lack of story to drive the game starts to take away from it.
+It’s clear that the plot is not what drives this game.
+But after a while, the lack of story to drive the game starts to take away from it.
 How did I find myself at this level?
-Why am I in Papu Papu’s house and why is he attacking me?
+Why am I in Papu Papu’s house, and why is he attacking me?
 How am I travelling between these islands?

 I’m not saying Martin Scorcese needs to be writing these cutscenes.
 And I realise that the title character was intended to be mute.
-However, the fact you are thrown immediately into the game took me by surprise.
-Each game feels like its own separate minigame and it left me wondering if the game was missing something by prioritising gameplay this much over plot.
+However, the fact that you are thrown immediately into the game surprised me.
+Each game feels like its own separate minigame, and it left me wondering if the game was missing something by prioritising gameplay this much over plot.

 Tier Listing: How Does it Stack Up?

-As each retro game is reviewed, they will be placed on The Game Crater Retro Review Tier List.
+After reviewing each retro game, they will be placed on The Game Crater Retro Review Tier List.
 This tier list will determine where they ultimately stack up with one another.

 Final Thoughts: Are We Looking at Crash Bandicoot Through Rose-Tinted Glasses?